Lynx-Eco/repod/README.md

 ## AI Commit Messages

-When `--commit` is provided, the tool proposes a Conventional Commit message with a subject and a short body based on your current diff (against `HEAD`), shows it for review, and prompts for confirmation.
-If accepted, it runs `git add -A` and commits with that message.
-It uses Google’s Gemini model `models/gemini-2.5-flash` via the Generative Language API.
+When `--commit` is provided, the tool proposes a Conventional Commit message with a subject and a short body based on your current diff (against `HEAD`), and also evaluates a multi-commit split when it makes sense.
+You select with a single keypress (press `a` for single, `b` for multi if shown, or `c` to cancel — no Enter needed).
+It uses Google’s Gemini model `models/gemini-2.5-flash` via the Generative Language API and commits immediately after your selection.

 Important: `--commit` only works when processing the current directory (no CSV or remote URL).
 For other inputs, the commit step is skipped.